RobertCraigie/pytest-pyright/docs/index.md

 # Welcome to pytest-pyright

+!!! warning
+    This project was created for internal use within another project of mine, support will be minimal.

 pytest-pyright is a [pytest](https://pytest.org/) plugin for type checking code with [pyright](https://github.com/microsoft/pyright).

 ## Why Should You Use it?